aileftech/snap-admin/README.md

 @ImportAutoConfiguration(DbAdminAutoConfiguration.class)
 ```

-This will autoconfigure Spring Boot Database Admin when your application starts.
+This will autoconfigure SnapAdmin when your application starts.
 You are good to go!

 3. At this point, when you run your application, you should be able to visit `http://localhost:${port}/${dbadmin.baseUrl}` and see the web interface.